raspberrypilearning/turtle-tracker/en/step_6.md

 --- /no-print ---

 --- print-only ---
-Open an new tab in your web browser and type in one of the links below.
+Open a new tab in your web browser and type in one of the links below.
 Most browsers can view the file, you can right-click and choose **Save as ...** to download the file.
 --- /print-only ---

 Remember where you save the file and what it is called.